kirillchistov/nextjs-20250606/README.md

 * [x] Add client navigation indicator

 ### HW - 5
-* [] Implement registration and login, logout
+* [x] Implement sign-up, sign-in and logout
-* [] Request login at racket pages (write cookies)
+* [x] Request user data on racket pages (write cookies)
-* [] Render 'Add to favorites' button for authorized users
+* [x] Render 'Add to favorites' button for authorized users
-* [] Factual addition resides in userData.isFavorite.
+* [x] Factual addition to favorites resides in userData.isFavorite.
 For now we only render, modification will be implemented later

 ## Getting Started